ShuaibAhmed13/FetchCodingExercise/README.md

 Sending the request will add the transaction to the system
 ___
 ### Example 2 (Spend Points):
-In Postman, create a request of type GET and type in the address:
+In Postman, create a request of type POST and type in the address:

 `localhost:8080/api/v1/spend_points`